apromore/ApromoreCE/README.md

   - Predictive-Monitor-Logic/target/predictive-monitor-logic-1.0.jar
   - Predictive-Monitor-Portal-Plugin/target/predictive-monitor-portal-plugin-1.0.war
   - Predictor-Training-Portal-Plugin/target/predictor-training-portal-plugin-1.0.war
   - Note: You can run the `ant start-virgo-community` command only once i.e at the startup.
-Later, you can start the server by executing the `./startup.sh -clean` command present in the "/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/" directory.
+Later, you can start the server by executing the `sudo ./startup.sh -clean` command present in the "/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/" directory.

 ### Backup and restore
 Apromore stores its data objects in two places: